evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ## a menagerie of synthesizers

 The synthesizer has a difficult job.
-It takes in semantics -- what the program should _do_, and produces syntax -- how the program should _look_. <ins>Synthesis is running an interpreter backwards</ins>.
+It takes in semantics -- what the program should _do_, and produces syntax -- how the program should _look_[^repl]. <ins>Synthesis is running an interpreter backwards</ins>.

 ![Image with caption](/program-synthesis-minimal/assets/llm-generation/dual.png){: width="75%" }